vatlab/jnbinder/README.md

 The software is intented for my personal use but I'm happy to help if you request a feature or report a bug (it is not fully documented so do not worry about requesting for features that already exist!).

-Here are some more examples of generated research websites in use:
+Here are more examples of generated research websites:

 * https://gaow.github.io/mvarbvs